Bone marrow biopsy and aspiration

 - Investigate a fever of unknown origin

-Bone marrow biopsy and aspiration may be used for many conditions.
+A bone marrow exam may be used for many conditions.
 These include:

 - Blood cell conditions in which too few or too many of certain types of blood cells are produced, such as leukopenia, leukocytosis, thrombocytopenia, thrombocytosis, pancytopenia and polycythemia